Frequently Asked Questions

 TOEFL (Test of English as a Foreign Language): The minimum acceptable TOEFL score is 575 on the paper based test.
 For the Internet based TOEFL (IBT), UVic requires a minimum of 90 with the following minimum section requirements: Listening 20; Speaking 20; Reading 20; Writing 20.

 IELTS (International English Language Testing System): A minimum overall score of Band 6.5, with no score less than 6.0 on each individual IELTS component.

 Q. What if I have already done the TOEFL or IELTS, and did not meet your minimum requirement?
-Can I apply anyways?
+Can I apply anyway?
 (International Applicants)